PurpleKingdomGames/roguelike-starterkit/README.md

 A starter project for Indigo to provide some rendering functionality specifically for ASCII art style roguelike games.

+It is intended to be used with the [Roguelike tutorials](http://rogueliketutorials.com/).

 ![Roguelike ascii art in Indigo](/roguelike.gif "Roguelike ascii art in Indigo")

+## What this is and isn't

+***This is...***
+A starting point!
+A loose collection of gizmo's and gadgets that allow you to focus on building your roguelike game!
+There are low level problems to overcome with rendering ascii art in FP/WebGL, and with using standard Dwarf Fortress assets, but within this project those problems are largely solved!

+This is an effort to lower the barrier to entry, allowing you to focus on learning how to build roguelike (or any ascii art) games.

+***This is not...***
+Brilliant code.
+I've pulled this together quite quickly!
+Some of it may have issues or be terribly naive.
+I have focused on things like immutability rather than performance and that may turn out to be a mistake - we shall see!
+(PR's welcome!)

+This is also _not_ a full implementation of [tcod](https://python-tcod.readthedocs.io/en/latest/), but I will keep adding to it as I find missing essential features or functions.

+*Think of this not as a highly polished library, but more like one of those interview assignments where they give you a half working project and ask you to build something with it.*

 ## What are roguelikes?